Mahiro Yoshinaga

-Mahiro Yoshinaga (吉長 真優, Yoshinaga Mahiro) is a Japanese footballer currently playing as a winger for Giravanz Kitakyushu on loan from Júbilo Iwata.
+Mahiro Yoshinaga (吉長 真優, Yoshinaga Mahiro) is a Japanese footballer currently playing as a winger for Giravanz Kitakyushu.

 Early life

 Mahiro was born in Tokyo.
 He played for Minami Tanaka SC, Tokyo Verdy, FC Fuchu and Seiritsu Gakuen High School in his youth.

 Career

 Mahiro made his league debut for Júbilo Iwata against Ehime FC on the 8 November 2020.
 He scored his first goal for Jubilo against Kashiwa Reysol on the 3 September 2022, scoring in the 73rd minute.